 The amendment also requires that the numbering of local rules conform with any uniform numbering system that may be prescribed by the Judicial Conference.
 Lack of uniform numbering might create unnecessary traps for counsel and litigants.
-A uniform numbering system would make it easier for an increasingly na-
+A uniform numbering system would make it easier for an increasingly national bar and for litigants to locate a local rule that applies to a particular procedural issue.

 Paragraph (2) of subdivision (a) is new.
 Its aim is to protect against loss of rights in the enforcement of local rules relating to matters of form.
 For example, a party should not be deprived of a right to a jury trial because its attorney, unaware of-or forgetting-a local rule directing that jury demands be noted in the caption of the case, includes a jury demand only in the body of the pleading.
 The proscription of paragraph (2) is narrowly drawn-covering only violations that are not willful and only those involving local rules directed to matters of form.
 It does not limit the court's power to impose substantive penalties upon a party if it or its attorney stubbornly or repeatedly violates a local rule, even one involving merely a matter of form.
-Nor does it affect the court's power to enforce local rules that involve more than mere matters of form-for example, a local rule requiring that a party demand a jury trial within a specified time period to avoid waiver of the right to a trial by jury.
+Nor does it affect the court's power to enforce local rules that involve more than mere matters of form-for example. a local rule requiring that a party demand a jury trial within a specified time period to avoid waiver of the right to a trial by jury.

+Subdivision (b).
+This rule provides flexibility to the

 Subdivision (b).
 This rule provides flexibility to the court in regulating practice when there is no controlling law.
 Specifically, it permits the court to regulate practice in any manner consistent with federal law, with rules adopted under 28 U.S.C. § 2075, with Official Forms, and with the district's local rules.